Olamide Zaccheaus: Professional career

-2019
+Atlanta Falcons

 Zaccheaus signed with the Atlanta Falcons as an undrafted free agent on April 27, 2019, and made the 53-man roster out of training camp.
 Zaccheaus made his NFL debut on October 13, 2019, against the Arizona Cardinals, making a tackle on special teams.
 In the Falcons' 40–20 victory against the Carolina Panthers on December 8, 2019, Zaccheaus recorded his first reception in the NFL, a 93-yard touchdown pass from Matt Ryan, which was the third-longest reception in franchise history, and set an NFL record for the longest first catch.
 In Week 15 against the San Francisco 49ers, Zaccheaus returned a fumble for a touchdown in the closing seconds of the 29–22 win.
 Zaccheaus finished his rookie season with three receptions for 115 yards and a touchdown on offense and two tackles and a fumble recovery for a touchdown on special teams.

-2020

-In Week 9 against the Denver Broncos, Zaccheaus had his first 100-yard game with four receptions for 103 receiving yards and a touchdown in the 34–27 victory.
+In Week 9 of the 2020 season against the Denver Broncos, Zaccheaus had his first 100-yard game with four receptions for 103 receiving yards and a touchdown in the 34–27 victory.
 He was placed on injured reserve on December 1, 2020.
 Zaccheaus finished the season with 20 receptions for 274 yards and one touchdown in 11 games played.

-2021

-In Week 8 against the New Orleans Saints, Zaccheaus had three receptions for 58 yards and a career-high two touchdowns in the 27–25 win.
+In Week 8 of the 2021 season against the New Orleans Saints, Zaccheaus had three receptions for 58 yards and a career-high two touchdowns in the 27–25 win.
 Zaccheaus finished the season with 31 receptions for 406 yards and three touchdowns.

-2022

 On March 15, 2022, the Falcons placed a restricted free agent tender on Zaccheaus.
 On April 19, 2022, Zaccheaus signed his right-of-refusal tender, ensuring his return to the Falcons.
 Zaccheaus played in all 17 games, of which he started 13.
 He finished with 40 receptions for 533 receiving yards and three receiving touchdowns.

+Philadelphia Eagles

+On April 20, 2023, Zaccheaus signed a one-year deal with the Philadelphia Eagles.
+He finished the season with 10 receptions for 164 receiving yards and 2 touchdowns.

+Washington Commanders

+On April 1, 2024, Zaccheaus signed with the Washington Commanders.
+This reunited him with head coach Dan Quinn, who was Zaccheaus' head coach for his first two seasons with the Falcons.
+In Week 16 of the 2024 season against his former team, the Eagles, Zaccheaus recorded five catches for 70 yards and two touchdowns in the 36-33 win.
+The following week's win against the Falcons, Zaccheaus led the Commanders in both receptions and receiving yards with eight catches for 85 yards along with scoring a touchdown.

+Chicago Bears

+On March 13, 2025, Zaccheaus signed a one-year contract with the Chicago Bears.